-Navigation Logic is used to determine how an Interaction Flow will proceed.
+You use Navigation Logic to determine how an Interaction Flow will proceed.

-While navigation rules are transparent for the user, they drive the flow of the Interaction or determine what data is displayed.
+While navigation rules are transparent for the user, they drive the flow of the Interaction and determine what data is displayed.
 One example of Navigation Logic is a Decision Point, which evaluates one or more conditions and then redirects the Interaction Flow toward one of various possible outcomes.

-To access Navigation Logic options, in the Interaction map right-click and select Add a Step or hover the mouse over a page element, and then click Navigation Logic.
+To access Navigation Logic options, in the Flow map right-click and select Add a Step or hover the mouse over an existing element, and then click Navigation Logic.
 The options menu is displayed:

 |Allocator||Assigns values to one or more variables at a particular step in your Interaction Flow.|

 |Client Event||Sends action parameters by generating an asynchronous event in the Interaction Flow.|

 |Concurrent Flow||Designates a Service Flow that will be executed while the current Interaction Flow is running.|